Glencore nearly doubles Optimum stake to 24 percent

 "It's good to see someone from outside the country investing and backing South Africa.
 Glencore has for years provided a service to the juniors to allow a lot of coal to leave the country, to have it marketed, which otherwise would not have done so," said a source at one of South Africa's biggest coal miners.

-The drive into South African mining also comes amid investor uncertainty about regulatory requirements such as black ownership targets, talk of nationalization, steeply rising costs and labor militancy.
+The drive into South African mining also comes amid investor uncertainty about regulatory requirements such as black ownership targets, talk of nationalisation, steeply rising costs and labour militancy.

 Chinese metals giant Jinchuan is in the process of taking over South Africa-listed miner Metorex MTXJ.J, but it will be delisted in Johannesburg, and its copper and cobalt operations are elsewhere in Africa, so it has no exposure to domestic political risks.